 Duties and tasks

-- Designing electrical components like cathode ray tubes, circuit breakers, or conductors.
+- Design electrical components like cathode ray tubes, circuit breakers, or conductors.

-- Interpreting research, drawings, specifications, and regulations to fit the problem at hand.
+- Interpret research, drawings, specifications, and regulations to fit the problem at hand.

 - May specialise in fields like air traffic control, power generation, traffic systems, consumer products, electric motors, etc.

-- Planning, designing, and maintaining overall electrical systems or power distribution networks.
+- Plan, design, and maintain overall electrical systems or power distribution networks.

-- Surveying the operations of electrical systems and networks.
+- Survey the operations of electrical systems and networks.

 - Association of Professional Engineers, Scientists and Managers Australia